Degron Therapeutics

 Private Equity Round in 2004

-BioNumerik Pharmaceuticals, Inc. is dedicated to the discovery, development, and commercialization of pharmaceutical agents for cancer treatment and supportive care.
-Founded in 1992 and based in San Antonio, Texas, the company focuses on innovative drug candidates such as Tavocept, which targets both oncology and non-oncology indications, and Karenitecin, a new anti-tumor drug within the camptothecin class of chemotherapy.
-Additionally, BioNumerik is engaged in various oncology research programs, including preclinical development of DNA methyltransferase modulators, novel platinum drugs, small molecule Bcl-2 inhibitors, and formulations aimed at reducing neuro and nephro-toxicity.
-The company employs a multidisciplinary technology platform that integrates chemistry, biology, and advanced computational methods to enhance drug discovery and development processes.
+BioNumerik Pharmaceuticals, Inc. is an oncology-focused pharmaceutical company dedicated to the discovery, development, and commercialization of innovative drugs for cancer treatment and supportive care.
+Founded in 1992 and based in San Antonio, Texas, the company’s product portfolio includes Tavocept, which targets oncology and non-oncology indications, and Karenitecin, a novel anti-tumor drug belonging to the camptothecin class.
+BioNumerik is also advancing various preclinical oncology research programs, exploring areas such as DNA methyltransferase modulators, novel platinum drugs, small molecule Bcl-2 inhibitors, and new formulations of taxanes.
+The company's multi-disciplinary approach integrates chemistry, biology, and advanced computing technologies to enhance the understanding of drug mechanisms and interactions.

 Serenex